getnamingo/registry/README.md

 - **GDPR-Compliant Database Encryption**: Supports comprehensive database encryption to ensure GDPR compliance.
 For more details, see our [Encryption Guide](docs/encryption.md).

 - **Automation Scripts**: Ensures the continuous and smooth operation of the registry by performing routine checks and operations.
-Advanced scripting capabilities also facilitate the generation of RDE deposits, the creation of ICANN's monthly reports, and ensure full compliance with other ICANN gTLD requirements for streamlined regulatory adherence.
+Advanced scripting capabilities also facilitate the generation of RDE deposits, the creation of ICANN's monthly reports, Spec 11 abuse monitoring, and ensure full compliance with other ICANN gTLD requirements for streamlined regulatory adherence.

 ## Installation Instructions